-These are general recommendations.
+Below are some general recommendations.
 Every setup is different so please test for yourself and discover what works best for you.
 Reach out to us if you require specific help.

-- Annihilator XLs will be slightly more forgiving with shot placements due to the larger cut diameter.
+Annihilator XLs will be slightly more forgiving with shot placements due to the larger cut diameter.
 They do produce larger holes in animals than the standard size Annihilators.
-For those wanting field point accuracy out to 50 plus yards, you may experience some drop if your arrow speeds are less than 285 ft/s depending on your vane configurations.
+For those wanting field point accuracy past 60 yards with XLs, you may experience some drop if your arrow speeds are less than 285 ft/s depending on your vane configurations.
 The slower the arrow speed the more this is compounded.
 To fix the drop, you can move your vanes back towards the nock a bit to adjust the center of pressure on the arrow.
 You can also try lighter-weight vanes in a 3 fletch with longer or taller vanes to generate more lift in the back to match the lift generated in the front by the larger surface area of that broadhead.
 Adding hard a helical may increase drop at longer distances given helical is meant to speed up the twist rate of the arrow faster off the bow but also slows down the arrow faster than a non-helical at distance.

 Tuning and Set Up

-- For every shooter, we recommend a total point weight of 150 grains or higher or 13% FOC or higher including the point and insert/outsert.
+For every shooter, we recommend a total point weight of 150 grains or higher or 13% FOC or higher including the point and insert/outsert.
 We highly recommend going to 15-18% FOC for an ideal balance between penetration and flight efficiency while keeping a flatter arrow trajectory.
 This will help cause your arrow to fly closer to a true ballistic trajectory so it has an increased penetration efficiency as it enters an animal and more stability in flight.
 This is our recommendation no matter which broadhead you shoot.

-- Crossbow and traditional bow shooters should consider higher FOC options like 125 grain heads or heavier or add more point weight with heavier inserts.
+Crossbow and traditional bow shooters should also consider higher FOC options like 125 grain heads or heavier or add more point weight with heavier inserts.
 Standard size Annihilators fly incredibly well out of high speed crossbows at longer ranges.
 If shooting 50 yards and under, we recommend XLs for crossbows.